A BRIEF HISTORY OF INVENTIONS

 Treatment for infertility also improved in the late 20th century.
 The first test tube baby was born in 1978.

-The Wright brothers invented the aeroplane in 1903.
+The Wright brothers invented the plane in 1903.
 In 1909 Bleriot flew across the English Channel.
-In 1919 Alcock and Brown became the first people to fly across the Atlantic.
-In 1919 aeroplanes began carrying passengers between London and Paris.
+In 1919 Alcock and Brown became the first men to fly across the Atlantic.
+In 1919 planes began carrying passengers between London and Paris.
 Jet passenger aircraft were introduced in 1949.